 Let’s look at popularity data again.

-Your husband about Zack/Jack seems to hold.
-As an independent name, Zack is most common, following by Zach, with Zac in last place.
+Your instinct about Zack/Jack seems to be accurate.
+As an independent name, Zack is most common, followed by Zach, with Zac in last place.

 But as a nickname?
 My guess is that the numbers aren’t that straightforward.
 After all, people do change their nicknames over their lifetimes – just like your late relative.